 Check out these FAFSA Guides: https://understandingfafsa.org/get-the-guide/ Links to an external site.

 How can I get FAFSA help?

 - School Counselors and BRACE Advisors are available to assist families with the application process.

-- Check out the College & Career Corner Canvas page!
+- Check out the College & Career Toolkit!
 Recorded sessions are posted every week, INCLUDING the FAFSA Live events.
 You can watch and complete the FAFSA step-by-step, at your own pace.

 - Call the Federal Student Aid Information Center (FSAIC) at 1-800-433-3243 or visit the Federal Student Aid Help Center

 - Meet Wyatt℠, your personal FAFSA assistance chatbot.
-Wyatt is arificial intelligence designed to help students complete the FAFSA
+Wyatt is an artificial intelligence, designed to help students complete the FAFSA

 What do I need to complete the FAFSA?

-4. Student and parent(s) records of assets.
-This includes savings and checking account balances, as well as the value of investments such as stocks and bonds and real estate (except the home in which your family lives)
+- Student and parent(s) records of assets.
+This includes savings and checking account balances, as well as the value of investments such as stocks and bonds and real estate (except the home in which your family lives).

 What is a Financial Aid Award Letter?